bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 ### Migrations

-Let's look at how we might track our `farms` and `ranchers` using Knex.
-In our migration file's `up` function, we would want to create two tables:
+Let’s look at how we might track our `farms` and `ranchers` using Knex.
+In our migration file’s `up` function, we would want to create two tables:

     exports.up = function(knex, Promise) {
       return knex.schema